SaschaWillems/misc/vk/README.md

 ### Compute shader

 #### [01 - Image processing](examples/computeshader/)
+**New Description**<br>
-Demonstrates the basic use of a separate compute queue (and command buffer) to apply different convolution kernels on an input image in realtime.
+Uses a compute shader along with a separate compute queue to apply different convolution kernels (and effects) on an input image in realtime.

 #### [02 - GPU particle system](examples/computeparticles/)
 Attraction based particle system.
 A shader storage buffer is used to store particle on which the compute shader does some physics calculations.
 The buffer is then used by the graphics pipeline for rendering with a gradient texture for.
 Demonstrates the use of memory barriers for synchronizing vertex buffer access between a compute and graphics pipeline